Chaithanya-08/London-Call-Forwarded---Housing-Dashboard/README.md

 ![alt text](image-10.png)

 Additionally, Central London shows different trends.
 Boroughs such as Newham, Tower Hamlets where there's a great need for Housing.
 Renting from Local Authority went from being the most popular to 3rd most popular option.
-Indicating, potential privatization of Central London Housing Market.
+Indicating, possible Trends in the Housing Market.

 ![alt text](image-11.png)